spyren/Mecrisp-Cube/README.md

 This projetc fill the bill, at least for me.

 I had all the parts in my drawer, leftovers from other projects.
 But other parts can easily be used.
-The display is a bit small for my eyes, I will build another calculator with a bigger display and a 128x64 reolution, but this calculator will exceed the business crad dimension.
+The display is a bit small for my eyes, I will build another calculator with a bigger display and a 128x64 resolution, but this calculator will exceed the business card dimension.

 It is a good opportunity to show how good Forth works on modern hardware.